 Storage types

-By storage type, we refer to the media that is used to store data.
-There are 3 main storage types in Binero cloud, namely SSD, HDD and NVMe.
 You are able to retype a volume later on if you are using either SSD or HDD (to the other type).

 SSD

 SSD is the most versatile storage solution.
-It uses NAND cells to store data This technique vastly shortens “seek times” - a big issue with traditional drives because a mechanical read/write head needs to physically move into position before being able to read or write data.
-This means SSD media have very good random read/write performance with significantly lower latency than mechanical drives.
-The downside is cost - SSD storage is more expensive than mechanical (HDD) drives and so storing large amount of infrequently accessed data on SSD drives is not cost efficient.
+It uses NAND cells to store data This technique vastly shortens latency since seek time is a big issue with traditional drives where a mechanical read/write head needs to physically move into position before being able to read or write data.

-SSD backed storage are the default option, i.e. if you don’t select what media to use, you will end up on SSD media.
-All SSD storage in Binero cloud is three way replicated.
-That means that for 1GB data that you upload in the platform, 3GB of data is written to disk.
+All SSD storage in Binero cloud is three-way replicated.
+That means that for each gigabyte of data that you store in the platform, three times the data gets stored on disk.
 The reason behind this is data integrity, we want to minimise the risk for data loss for our customers.

 SSD is a good tradeoff between cost and performance for most use cases involving data that needs to be widely accessible.